VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

   passes the complete recipe table to renderers, filters, and station callbacks.

+Display strings in recipe definitions, tab definitions, station definitions, and build-context helper options should be translated by the registering mod before they are passed to craftguide.
+This includes fields such as `description`, `source`, `trader`, `chance_text`, button labels, and tooltips.
+Craftguide escapes and displays these strings as provided; it does not translate arbitrary mod text.

-Recipe record is consumed by `build(ctx)` of the tab, so required fiels may be different for each tab.
+Recipe record is consumed by `build(ctx)` of the tab, so required fields may be different for each tab.

 Several stacks of the same registered item may be present in `outputs`, but